sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 <br>

-I will cover Data Understanding in this post and explore:

-- Data objects & attributes
-- Data statistics
-- Data visualization
-- Data similarity
+The first step is understanding the kind of data we are working with.
+We look at the objects in the dataset and the attributes used to describe them and calculate their central tendency and dispersion.
+Attributes may be categorical or numerical.

 <br>

-The first function to be defined should return the following attributes for the ith column:
+The first function we define should return the following attributes for the ith column:

 - Number of objects: count()
 - The minimum value: min()